 Based in Liverpool.
 What are your main hobbies?
 I started learning guitar when I was about 13 or 14.
 That’s also something that can be therapeutic as well, just to make up tunes and hear the different sounds.
 It can be really relaxing and can elevate your thoughts.
 It’s almost like a meditative or cathartic […]

-Charlotte can see you in Liverpool, or online for £36 per hour.
+Charlotte can see you in Liverpool, or online over skype for £36 per hour.

 All of our therapists are CRB checked.
 Scroll below to read more about Charlotte!